-We manage to keep the costs of our engine optimisation services relatively low by sticking to a certain formula.
-If you want more information on our optimisation formula or process, please feel free to ask us.
+We manage to keep the costs of our engine optimisation services cost-effective by sticking to a proven formula developed over 20 years.
+If you want more information on our process or options, please feel free to ask us.

 If you’ve got the time to find out about search engine optimisation, you can certainly do it yourself, but you need to know what you’re doing and experience makes all the difference.
 It’s not rocket science, but there are rules and protocols to follow and search engine nuances that you should be aware of.

 Q8: Do I need a .nz, .uk, .au or .com domain name?

 Your choice of domain name can be partially determined by your target market.
 If you want your site to gain traction on New Zealand (or New Zealand biased) search engines and your target market is primarily New Zealanders, then a .nz is a good domain name choice for you.
 We can talk to you about a domain name strategy specific to your business.

 Q9: What if I want to use multiple domain names?

 That’s fine.
 Just pick one domain to be your primary domain (e.g. avatar.co.nz) and then you can have secondary domains (e.g. avatar.nz, avatar.kiwi etc) pointing at your primary domain.
 Just be sure that the secondary domains “switch” over to the main domain in the address bar, to avoid domain duplication issues (you can talk to your web host about this).

 Q10: What do I do if want to change my domain name?

 Be very careful.
 Amongst other things, you will need to avoid duplicating the content of an existing site and avoid losing the rankings or Page Rank of your current site.